Planning your Trip

 Store Important Info Online

-One way to keep your important information safe and accessible wherever you go is to store it online.
+When planning your trip, you want to ensure your important information is safe.
+One way to keep your important information safe and accessible wherever you go is to store it online!
 Scan your:

 - Travel insurance documents